hazelcast/hazelcast-reference-manual/src/ContinuousQueryCache.md

 A continuous query cache is beneficial when you need to query the distributed `IMap` data in a very frequent and fast way.
 By using a continuous query cache, the result of the query will always be ready and local to the application.

-### Accessing Continuous Query from Server Side
+### Accessing Continuous Query from Member

-The following code snippet shows how you can access a continuous query cache from the server side.
+The following code snippet shows how you can access a continuous query cache from a member.

 ```java